 The symptoms of a vaginal yeast infection may include:

 - discomfort, pain, or burning when urinating

-- abnormal thick, white discharge from the vagina
+- unusually thick, white discharge from the vagina

 Sexually transmitted infections

 Pubic lice, which people often refer to as crabs, often cause vulvar itching that may feel worse at night.
-It is often possible to see pubic lice during a self-examination, but it is best to visit a doctor for a proper diagnosis.
+It is often possible to see pubic lice during a self-examination, but it is best to contact a doctor for a diagnosis.

 Trichomoniasis is another STI that may cause vulvar itching.
 As with some other STIs, it does not always cause symptoms.